Basic Education for Adults (BEdA) Program Requirements

-This page highlights program policies, guidelines, and valuable resources for Adult Basic Education (ABE) in Washington State.
+Policies, guidelines, and valuable resources for providers of Basic Education for Adults (BEdA) in Washington state.

-The ABE Handbook is a guidebook outlining requirements and policies for running adult education programs in Washington State.
+The BEdA Handbook is a guidebook outlining requirements and policies for running adult education programs in Washington State.

 The Assessment Policy (7.10.14) articulates the Washington State policy to standardize ABE program assessment practices in order to provide the best possible educational services to adult learners.

-The minimum components of an ABE Program in Washington include:
+The minimum components of adult basic education services, activities, and programming in Washington include:

 - Program Orientation